New River Gorge national park boosts popularity of W.Va. motorsports route

 The four other routes the organization is promoting include The Ridge—21 miles, following an upland range of hills north of Charleston; The Seneca Trail—213 miles, following the old Seneca warpath (US-219) through the Allegheny Mountains; The Trail of Dragons—244 miles, following WV-16 from Saint Marys to Tazewell, Va.; and The Shenandoah Sidewinder—65 miles, following US-33 from Seneca Rocks to Harrisonburg, Va.

-Lanham says the coronavirus pandemic led to a renewed interest in living in rural West Virginia and certainly to a good part of the Talon's surge in popularity.
+Lanham says the coronavirus pandemic led to a renewed interest in living in rural West Virginia and, indeed, to a large part of Talon's surge in popularity.

 About three-fourths of the audience members who follow the organization's website and social media channels are from the populous northeast, including the Washington metro area, though an increasing number are from the Midwest, notably Indiana.